 Note: The following healthy living diet tips are for informational purposes only.
 Adjust your food or nutrient intake to suit your special health needs.
 Always consult your doctor before making changes to your prescribed eating plan.

-In 2020, the U.S News and World Report rated the Mediterranean Diet best overall, the easiest to follow, and the best diet for diabetes, eating plant-based, and for healthy eating.
-It has been in the number one position for three years.
-People living in Mediterranean countries enjoy longer lives and lower rates of memory loss, cancer, diabetes, and obesity than those living in other western countries.
-Still, a number of doctors and nutritionists agree and disagree with this rating.
+The U.S News and World Report rated the Mediterranean Diet as the best diet for longevity and healthy eating.
+As of 2020, it has been number one for three years.
+It is one of the easiest plant-based diets to follow and rated tops for healthy eating and for individuals with diabetes.
+Overall, people living in Mediterranean countries enjoy longer lives and lower rates of memory loss, cancer, diabetes, and obesity than those living in western countries.

 Advice about which foods to eat, when, where, how and why vary as widely as the experts sharing their advice.
 I've done my best to include common-sense principles that have the most support at this time.
 Having said that, listen to your body and make choices based on what makes you feel vibrant and healthy in body and mind (addictive cravings aside).